sjain-stanford/wrkstn-setup/Ubuntu_README.md

 DISTRIB_DESCRIPTION="Ubuntu 16.04.3 LTS"
 ```

-Verify if gcc is installed.
+Verify if gcc and make are installed.
 ```
 $ gcc --version
 gcc (Ubuntu 5.4.0-6ubuntu1~16.04.5) 5.4.0 20160609

+$ make --version
+GNU Make 4.1
+Built for x86_64-pc-linux-gnu
 ```

 Verify the system has the correct kernel headers and development packages installed.